mwt/inteq/docs/fredholm/index.rst

 First Kind
 ----------

-This package provides the function :func:`SolveFredholm` which approximates the solution, g(x), to the Fredholm Integral Equation of the first kind using the method described in `Twomey (1963)`_.
+This package provides the function :func:`inteq.SolveFredholm` which approximates the solution, g(x), to the Fredholm Integral Equation of the first kind using the method described in `Twomey (1963)`_.
 It will return a smooth curve that is an approximate solution.
 However, it may not be a good approximate to the true solution.

 .. autofunction:: inteq.SolveFredholm